Acquisition and Collection Development Policy

 - Reference Collections.

-This is a non-circulating collection which is present in all four libraries of the
+This is a non-circulating collection which is present in all 3 libraries of the TTUHSC

-TTUHSC system.
-It exists in order that ready-reference, factual, and index materials
+system.
+It exists in order that ready-reference, factual, and index materials may

-may be found quickly by users and librarians alike.
-It consists of two broad general
+be found quickly by users and librarians alike.
+It consists of two broad general categories

 - Persons and organizations.